 - Be sure to look at number 38 on the same street, too

 (A view of the front of the house)

-The Wienzeile road follows the underground part of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.
+The Wienzeile road follows the underground part of the River Wien that slips quietly through Vienna and lures innocent visitors into thinking it’s actually the (rather disappointing) Danube.

-House number 40 went up in 1898, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.
+House number 40 went up in the late 1890s, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.

 (The cornice decoration viewed from below)

 Otto Wagner’s building marks one of those important moments in architectural history.
 Until then, he’d largely followed the historicism approach that so dominates the older Viennese cityscape.